 4. What have you done in the past that hasn’t worked, and why?

 You may not be able to answer this question, but as mentioned in the previous point, it’s important for your new agency to understand the historical issues you may have had with SEO campaigns.

 A good example of this is that we always come across Google Ads.

 You may have run an ad campaign in the past and found that it didn’t bring you any work or new business – this could be down to a lot more than just Google.

 Again, this is a question that will help the agency identify ways that they can help you revive old campaigns that simply didn’t work as they weren’t set up correctly in the first place.

-At the point in any SEO campaign, you know your market better than the agency does (unless the have proven experience in your niche).
+At this point in any SEO campaign, you know your market better than the agency does (unless they have proven experience in your niche).

 This question is designed to get the information out of you that the SEO agency needs to help you get the best out of your campaign – and this isn’t a simple question to answer.

 Be prepared to share as much information as you can with your SEO team and make sure you include additional input from your whole team (or at least anyone involved in sales).